 The good news is that managing any post-treatment discomfort is usually simple and can be done right at home.
 Your body is actively working to heal, and these steps are just ways to support that natural process.
 Think of it as teamwork—your practitioner does their part, and you do yours to ensure the best possible outcome.
 A little self-care goes a long way in helping you feel better faster and get the most out of your sessions.

-Ice, Rest, and Pain Relief
+Using Ice, Rest, and Over-the-Counter Relief

 It’s completely normal to feel some soreness in the treated area, similar to how you might feel after a tough workout.
 This tenderness should fade within 48 to 72 hours.
 To ease any discomfort, try applying an ice pack to the area for about 15 minutes at a time, a few times a day.
 This can help reduce inflammation and provide some welcome relief.
 While rest is important, it doesn’t mean you have to be completely still.
 Just avoid strenuous activities that put a lot of strain on the treated muscles or tissues.
 If you’re considering over-the-counter pain relievers, it’s always a good idea to check with your provider first.

-Hydration and Gentle Movement
+Why Water and Gentle Movement Are Key

 After a Graston session, two of the best things you can do for your body are to hydrate and move gently.
 Drinking plenty of water helps your body flush out the metabolic waste released from the treated tissues and supports the overall healing process.
 Your practitioner will also likely recommend specific stretches and light exercises to do at home.
 This isn't about pushing yourself; it's about encouraging blood flow and maintaining flexibility in the area.
 Following the personalized physical medicine plan your provider gives you is a key part of your recovery and helps you achieve lasting results.

-When to Call Your Provider
+When Should You Call Your Provider?

 While mild soreness and bruising are expected, it’s important to listen to your body.
 You should feel free to contact your provider if you experience anything that seems unusual or concerning.
 Give us a call if your pain gets worse instead of better, lasts for more than three days, or if you notice excessive swelling.
 Open communication is essential for your care.
 We want to know how you’re feeling between sessions so we can adjust your treatment plan as needed.
 Your comfort and safety are our top priorities, and we’re here to support you through every step of your healing journey.
 If you have other health concerns, we can address those, too.